rohit-sahoo/rohit-sahoo/README.md

 ### Hi there, I'm [Rohit Sahoo](https://linkedin.com/in/rohit-sahoo) 👋

-I am a Developer working on Data Science at [Tata Consultancy Services](https://www.tcs.com), India.
+Hi, I'm a Graduate MS CS student at Northeastern University, Boston, United States.
+I worked as a Data Scientist at [Tata Consultancy Services](https://www.tcs.com), India where I worked with Data Analytics and Insights team to find insights from the data.
 I'm also a Google Certified TensorFlow Developer.
 I have published several research papers and chapters on Machine Learning, Deep Learning and Image Processing.
 I'm also a 3x Kaggle Expert on the Kaggle platform.

 ### **My Research Interest**:
 - Deep Learning